Voyageurs National Park Association is a 501 (c)(3) nonprofit organization headquartered in Minneapolis, Minnesota.

-Voyageurs National Park Association is a 501 (c)(3) nonprofit organization headquartered in Minneapolis, Minnesota.
-Our mission is to connect people to Voyageurs National Park, enhance the visitor experience, and protect the park for present and future generations.
+Voyageurs National Park Association’s mission is to connect people to Voyageurs National Park, enhance the visitor experience, and protect the park for present and future generations.

 VNPA promotes Voyageurs National Park through outreach activities and educational materials.